Digital Citizenship For Teens: Rules of Good Online Behavior

 - If you don’t like the actions your son or daughter has taken, explain to them “You have made a mistake, and that I’m going to require you to remedy the harm.”
 Whether it’s harm to someone else, or whether the harm is that your teen has presented him or herself badly, in which case remedying the harm may mean taking down a post or photo.

-So how can parents help to prevent cyberbullying and encourage good behavior online?
+So how can parents help to prevent cyberbullying and encourage good digital citizenship for teens?